 The Company is exposed to foreign currency exchange rate and interest rate risks related to its business operations.
 To reduce our risks related to such exposures, we use or have used certain derivative instruments, including foreign currency forward, foreign currency option, cross-currency swap, forward interest rate and interest rate swap contracts.
+We have designated certain of our derivatives as cash flow and fair value hedges; we also have derivatives not designated as hedges.
 We do not use derivatives for speculative trading purposes.